https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/drainage-or-aspiration-fluid-interventional-radiology/

-Fluid can build up inside the body as a result of infection.
+Fluid can build up inside the body for many reasons, for example because of infection.
 As the body is fighting off an infection, the white blood cells form fluid (pus).
 Pus is a liquid mixture of dead cells and exhausted white blood cells.
-It usually is a yellow or green colour.
+It is usually a yellow or green colour.
 Pus can collect in the area of infection making your child feel unwell and in pain.

 Sometimes other fluids can build up inside the body, for example, lymph fluid, which is part of the immune system.
 Fluid can build up in the abdomen or chest, putting pressure on the internal organs.
 Blood can collect inside the body following surgery, or as a result of trauma.
 The joints in the body can become swollen with excess fluid called synovial fluid which surrounds the bone surfaces reducing friction as the joint moves.

-Often drainage or aspiration happens while your child is still in hospital.
-The doctor will explain the procedure in more detail, discuss any worries you may have and ask you to sign a consent form giving permission for your child to have the procedure.
-If your child has any medical problems, please tell the doctors.
+Often drainage or aspiration happens while your child is still in the hospital.
+The doctors will explain the procedure in more detail, discuss any worries you may have and ask you to sign a consent form giving permission for your child to have the test.
+If your child has any medical problems, particularly allergies, please tell the doctors.

-Many of the studies we perform involve the use of x-rays – if there is a chance that x-rays or a CT scan will be used during the procedure instead of or as well as ultrasound, we will ask about pregnancy.
-Legally, we are obliged to ask any girls over the age of 12 whether there is any chance they might be pregnant.
-We may ask for a urine or blood sample to carry out a pregnancy test.
+Many of the procedures we perform involve the use of X-rays.
+Legally, we are obliged to ask anyone over the age of 12 whether there is any chance they might be pregnant, and we will also ask for the first date of their last period (if started).
 This is to protect babies in the womb from receiving unnecessary radiation.

 Aspiration